Wildlife friendly gardening

 Take a look at Grow Green, an article written by Holly (who runs Grow Smiles, one of our local nurseries) for some helpful tips and advice.

-If you would like to be able to improve your identification skills you might like to consider contributing to one or more surveys during 2021.
+If you would like to be able to improve your identification skills you might like to consider contributing to one or more annual surveys:

 Plantlife is a British conservation charity working with landowners, businesses, conservation organisations, community groups and governments to save our rarest flora and ensure familiar flowers and plants continue to thrive.

-Get to know Britain’s beautiful wildflowers by taking part in Plantlife’s 2021 wildflower hunt.
-It starts with a search for spring favourites, such as celandines and primroses, and is a great way to enjoy nature, whatever your experience.
+Get to know Britain’s beautiful wildflowers by taking part in Plantlife’s annual wildflower hunts.
+Each hunt starts with a search for spring favourites, such as celandines and primroses, and is a great way to enjoy nature, whatever your experience.
 You can contribute to this project by recording the wildflowers you see in your garden or when you take a walk.
 You can download an app to record your sightings or, if you prefer pen and paper, worksheets can be printed.
 Plantlife provides information to help you identify the wildflowers you are likely to see.

 The Butterfly Conservation Trust website provides lots of tips for you to follow to encourage butterflies and moths to visit your garden.
-Each summer the Trust masterminds a Big Butterfly Count and contributors are encouraged to continue recording their sightings year round using the Big Butterfly County app.
-Find out how to take part in this year’s count which started in 16th July and will remain open until 8th August 2021.
+Each summer the Trust masterminds a Big Butterfly Count and contributors are encouraged to continue recording their sightings year round using the Big Butterfly Count app.

 The British Trust for Ornithology has a wealth of information and a wide range of options for anyone wishing to support the many projects and initiatives currently underway.